MIC-DKFZ/TractSeg/Readme.md

 #### Tracking formats
 You can use the option `--tracking_format` to define the file format of the streamline files.
-The default is `trk_legacy`.
-The resulting streamlines are displayed correctly in MITK Diffusion.
-If you are using TrackVis you should use the format `trk`.
+`tck` is the most stable tracking format and recommended. `trk` might get displayed differently in different viewers.
-> NOTE: When calling `Tractometry` you have to set the same tracking format as was used in `Tracking`.
+> NOTE: When calling `Tractometry` and `plot_tractometry_results` you have to set the same tracking format as was used in `Tracking`.

 #### Aligning image to MNI space